unisave-cloud/docs/features.md

 **Sending mail**<br>
 You can make HTTP requests to any other web services from within your backend code.
 Use [Mailgun](https://www.mailgun.com/) to add email verification and password resets and you can use [Mailchimp](https://mailchimp.com/) to inform your players about in-game events.

+**Chat**<br>
+The [broadcasting system](broadcasting) lets you send notifications from server to clients.
+You can use it to build chat, matchmaker, real-time friend requests or even an entire turn-based game.

 ## What you cannot build